TokenChingy/vueify/README.md

 # Vueify

-A Python3/Binary script to convert `.html` structure into `.vue` structure.
+A Python3/Binary script to convert `.html` structure into `.vue` structure recursively in a directory.

 ## Table of Contents